 Note: You can track a previously created custom dimension by picking the index number or name of the dimension and providing its value.
 For more, read this article.

-- Done!
+22. Done!
 Your ecommerce orders are now tracked.
-Data will appear in reports in Analytics > Ecommerce in about an hour.
+Data will appear in reports in Analytics > Ecommerce in about two hours.
 Data in the tracker debugger will appear instantly.

 Note: Ecommerce reports are only visible if you turn them on in Administration > Sites & apps > Reports.